-Kote Venkataramana Temple is adjacent to the Tipu Sultan's Summer Palace in Bangalore.
-It is said that Tipu Sultan paid respect to the deity in the Kote Venkataramana temple regularly.
-There was a 80-feet tall octagonal stone pillar in front of the temple which is believed to have saved Tipu Sultan from a British cannonball during the 3rd Anglo-Mysore war in 1791.
+The Kote Venkataramana Temple stands adjacent to Tipu Sultan's Summer Palace in Bangalore.
+It is said that Tipu Sultan paid homage to the deity in the temple on a regular basis.
+An 80-foot tall octagonal stone pillar stood in front of the temple, believed to have saved Tipu Sultan from a British cannonball during the Third Anglo-Mysore War in 1791.

 Tipu Sultan: The temple that saved Tipu Sultan was built when Wadiyars bought Bengaluru in 1690 - The Economic Times

 The Hindu hater built a Hanuman temple? - Deccan Chronicle

 'Salam Mangalarati' at Kollur temple, an exemplar of communal harmony - Deccan Herald